GREK 1111

 Nouns

 Ancient Greek, like English, has several parts of speech into which words can be classified.
-We just learned about verbs in Module 1.
+We just learned about verbs.
 The next part of speech under consideration is the noun, defined here as a word that denotes a person, place, thing, or idea.
 Here are some examples in English: spouse, home, money, freedom.

 Noun Aspects